Igor Angulo

-Igor Angulo Alboniga (born 26 January 1984) is a Spanish professional footballer who plays as a forward.
+Igor Angulo Alboniga (born 26 January 1984) is a Spanish former professional footballer who played as a forward.

-Formed at Athletic Bilbao, he appeared in only five competitive matches during his spell at the club.
+Developed at Athletic Bilbao, he appeared in only five competitive matches during his spell at the club.
 He went on to make a name for himself in the Polish Ekstraklasa, surpassing the 80-goal mark for Górnik Zabrze.
 He also played professionally in France, Cyprus, Greece and India.

-Angulo represented Spain at various youth international levels.
+Angulo represented Spain at three youth levels.

 Club career

 Athletic Bilbao

-Born in Bilbao, Biscay, Angulo joined Athletic Bilbao's youth setup in 1996, aged 12, after starting out at Danok Bat CF. He made his debut as a senior with the farm team in 2002, in Tercera División.
+Born in Bilbao, Biscay, Angulo joined Athletic Bilbao's youth setup in 1996, aged 12, after starting out at Danok Bat CF. He made his debut as a senior with the farm team in 2002, in the Tercera División.

 Angulo made his first-team — and La Liga — debut on 23 March 2003, coming on as a late substitute in a 2–1 away loss against RC Celta de Vigo.
-In June, he was promoted to the reserves in Segunda División B.
+In June, he was promoted to the reserves in the Segunda División B.

 On 30 December 2004, after appearing in only three league matches with the main squad, Angulo was loaned to Segunda División's Gimnàstic de Tarragona until the end of the season.
 After featuring regularly he returned to the Basques, and renewed his contract on 19 October 2005.

 On 25 July 2006, Angulo moved abroad for the first time in his career, joining French Championnat National club AS Cannes in a season-long loan deal.
 Upon returning, he was again assigned to the B team.

 Angulo cut ties with the Lions on 21 July 2008.